 4. WE WILL BE FAIR IN SELLING TICKETS

 4.1.
 For 'All Ticket' home matches the Club will sell tickets in the following order of priority subject to availability.
 Discretion will be applied to the number of tickets available to each applicant:

 1. Season Ticket Holders

-2. Members of the official Club Membership scheme and Junior Bees (We will allocate loyalty points against ticket purchases and the more points gained will see the supporter elevated in the priority queue).
+2. Club Members and Junior Bees (We will allocate loyalty points against ticket purchases and the more points gained will see the supporter elevated in the priority queue).

 3. Those with a previous booking history with the Club

 4. Members of BIAS, the Lifeline Society, Golden Gate Lottery and Bees Player Subscribers (if tickets remain and at the discretion of the Football Club).